Tuesday

 In a statement to the House of Commons, the minister addressed the ongoing conflict in Ukraine, reflecting on the tragic loss of Royal Naval pilot Lieutenant Rhodri Leyshon.
 The minister paid tribute to the lieutenant, expressing the House's condolences to his family and colleagues.

-The minister discussed recent battlefield developments, including a Ukrainian offensive in the Kursk region, which has put pressure on Russian forces.
-However, the minister acknowledged that eastern Ukraine remains Russia's main focus, with tactical advances bringing Pokrovsk within approximately 8 km of the frontline.
-The minister noted that Russia's casualties remain high, with daily casualties doubling from last year.
+The minister highlighted the recent developments on the battlefield, including a remarkable Ukrainian offensive across the Russian border into the Kursk region, which exposed the vulnerabilities of Putin's frontline forces.
+However, the minister acknowledged that eastern Ukraine remains Russia's main focus, with tactical advances bringing Pokrovsk within approximately 8 kilometers of the frontline.
+Despite these challenges, the minister stated that Ukraine has scored significant successes, including driving Russia's fleet out of the western Black Sea and destroying or damaging 26 Russian naval vessels.

-The minister also warned of growing signs of Russian aggression beyond Ukraine, including violations of NATO airspace, a "reckless campaign of sabotage" across Europe, and offensive cyber operations directed at governments and civilian infrastructure.
-The minister stated that the new government's defence policy will be NATO-first, as the UK faces a decade of growing Russian aggression.
+The minister also warned that the UK is seeing clear signs of growing Russian aggression beyond Ukraine, including violations of NATO airspace by Russian drones and a "reckless campaign of sabotage" across Europe by Russian intelligence.
+The minister stated that the new government's defense policy will be NATO-first, as the UK faces a decade of growing Russian aggression.